mattyschell/nyc-spatial-rolodex/README.md

 # nyc-spatial-rolodex

-There is no authoritative source for spatial data in the City of New York.
-This quixotic wiki repository contains human-centric info and errata related to spatial datasets scattered throughout New York City.
+There is no up-to-date universal source of spatial data in the City of New York.
+This quixotic wiki repository contains human-centric info and errata useful when searching for and using spatial data.

 ## Contributing